priyanshoon/amazon-product-scraper/README.md

 To run this program make sure the following requirements:
 1. Nodejs of version 20
-2. yarn should be install
+2. yarn should be installed

 To run this program follow the steps: